 Tag Team World Cup – The O.C.
 (Luke Gallows and Karl Anderson) last eliminated The Viking Raiders (Hanson and Rowe)

 This was a fun match and a cool concept to showcase the tag team division in WWE.
 There was also good booking here, as the teams that needed to shine did here.
-Not only that, we got a surprise finish here.
+Not only that, but we also got a surprise finish here.

 Although it would have been nice for a tag champion to win here (The Viking Raiders or The Revival), we got a twist.
 The O.C.’s Karl Anderson and Luke Gallows have long been misused in WWE unlike their time in Japan and this is one of their biggest WWE accomplishments.

 The heels are talented in the ring and on the mic and no doubt can only use this as momentum going forward.
 Will see what happens to themnext.
 Also give credit to The New Day and Heavy Machinery, who were really impressive here in the match.

 Man, I have no clue why WWE doesn’t push Cesaro to the moon.
 This guy puts on great matches with ease and can work with literally anyone.
 The fact that he was able to put over a performer with little ring time and put on a solid match is amazing.

 Mansoor did not fold under pressure here.
 To go up against a veteran and put on a showing was impressive.
 I believe Mansoor has a bright future and hopefully, WWE can capitalize that.
 And hopefully, Cesaro can get a World Title run.

 Nothing against Strowman, I am a huge fan but please WWE, book him, and give him a legit title run.
 Too many times we have seen the same story where Strowman is built as this monster yet never gets to the top.